In this Article

 When it comes to the land of opportunity for medical assistants, California may be the place to be.
-According to the U.S. Bureau of Labor Statistics (BLS), the state’s average annual salary for medical assistants is $44,780, while the median (midpoint) for those in the position is $38,780.
-This is substantially higher than the national average of $38,190 and the national median of $37,190.
+According to the U.S. Bureau of Labor Statistics (BLS), the state’s median annual salary for medical assistants is $44,650.
+This is slightly higher than the national median of $38,270.

 Several factors are driving this trend, including California’s high cost of living.
 But other important factors in the mix include meeting the needs of the state’s high-quality healthcare system, increasing demand for highly experienced medical assistants, and major employers that encourage post-graduate education and certification in multiple fields.

 California’s high cost of living is one easily identifiable factor behind the higher wages paid to medical assistants.
 World Population Review reports that with a cost of living index of 151.7, California is the third-most expensive state in the U.S. with notoriously high housing and transportation costs.
 Only Hawaii and the District of Columbia rank higher.
 Comparatively, the cost of living index for Texas is 91.5, and Ohio’s is 90.8.

 But higher compensation for medical assistants in California isn’t just about the cost of living; it’s also about the professional environment.
 In California, in addition to solid experience, job postings often stipulate that medical assistants must be certified and have graduated from approved programs.
 When compared to some states, medical assistants in California tend to have more experience, education, training, and certifications, which tends to increase salaries.
 In fact, when it comes to professional development, they are at the forefront of national trends.